Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games

 \section{Abstract}

-In this paper we introduce a Bayesian framework for solving a class of problems termed Multi-agent Inverse Reinforcement Learning (MIRL).
-Compared to the well-known Inverse Reinforcement Learning (IRL) problem, MIRL is formalized in the context of a stochastic game rather than a Markov decision process (MDP).
-Games bring two primary challenges: First, the concept of optimality, central to MDPs, loses its meaning and must be replaced with a more general solution concept, such as the Nash equilibrium.
-Second, the non-uniqueness of equilibria means that in MIRL, in addition to multiple reasonable solutions for a given inversion model, there may be multiple inversion models that are all equally sensible approaches to solving the problem.
-We establish a theoretical foundation for competitive two-agent MIRL problems and propose a Bayesian optimization algorithm to solve the problem.
-We focus on the case of two-person zero-sum stochastic games, developing a generative model for the likelihood of unknown rewards of agents given observed game play assuming that the two agents follow a minimax bipolicy.
-As a numerical illustration, we apply our method in the context of an abstract soccer game.
-For the soccer game, we investigate relationships between the extent of prior information and the quality of learned rewards.
+The focus of this paper is a Bayesian framework for solving a class of problems termed {\em multi-agent inverse reinforcement learning} (MIRL).
+Compared to the well-known {\em inverse reinforcement learning} (IRL) problem, MIRL is formalized in the context of stochastic games, which generalize Markov decision processes to game theoretic scenarios.
+We establish a theoretical foundation for competitive two-agent zero-sum MIRL problems and propose a Bayesian solution approach in which the generative model is based on an assumption that the two agents follow a minimax bi-policy.
+Numerical results are presented comparing the Bayesian MIRL method with two existing methods in the context of an abstract soccer game.
+Investigation centers on relationships between the extent of prior information and the quality of learned rewards.
 Results suggest that covariance structure is more important than mean value in reward priors.